 - Consider postponing search for a year to allow for additional active recruiting.

-Note: Consistent with the Active Recruitment for Tenure Track Searches process, HR will provide the applicant pool data to the search committee and the Active Recruitment Team twice-- at one point prior to the application deadline and immediately after the deadline.
-If the applicant pool data after the deadline is not reasonably consistent with availability data, and after discussions with the Active Recruitment Team, dean, and the Executive Vice Provost for Academic Affairs (EVPAA), no compelling case can be made to continue the search with the existing applicant pool, the search committee, dean, and/or EVPAA have the option to fail the search.
-If a search is failed at this step, it will be expected to continue as part of the subsequent year’s IHP-approved searches.
+Note: Consistent with the Active Recruitment for Tenure Track Searches process, if the search committee and/or dean, after discussion with the Executive Vice Provost for Academic Affairs (EVPAA), determine that the pool is not sufficiently diverse, they have the option to discontinue the search.
+If a search is discontinued at this step, it will be expected to continue as part of the 2022 IHP (for search year 2022-23).